FOR IMMEDIATE RELEASE

-FRANKLIN, N.C. – The Nantahala Health Foundation (NHF), is excited to announce its initial grants awarded to local organizations in Cherokee, Clay, Graham, Jackson, Macon, Swain counties and the Qualla Boundary.
+FRANKLIN, N.C. – Nantahala Health Foundation is excited to announce its initial slate of grants has been awarded to local organizations in Cherokee, Clay, Graham, Jackson, Macon, Swain counties and the Qualla Boundary.

 Commenting on the grant awards, NHF Executive Director Lori Bailey said, “It is a great privilege to award almost $1.5M to innovative organizations across Western North Carolina who are working tirelessly to improve the health of people in our community.
 The staff and volunteers of these organizations are the true community change agents.
 We look forward to seeing how our collaboration with each of them will build capacity, help address health disparities and strengthen our community.”

 On Monday, December 8, NHF awarded a total of $1.47M across their established priority area to the following organizations with projects that achieve outcomes in either access to healthcare, education, transportation, poverty or quality of housing: